LoansBot/infra/README.md

 Summary: Within the blue box is one VPC with two subnets.
 One of the subnets is fully public (i.e., connections are allowed in/out) and contains just the Nginx server.
-The other subnet is everything in the pink box, and contains an egress-only gateway: connections are allowed out but not in.
+The other subnet is everything in the pink box, and connects to a NAT Gateway rather than directly communicating with the outside world, and hence is e-gress only.
 Two services are connected by a line if they communicate.

 ## Services